Glen Donnelly: Reception

 In 1993, Huggett received a nomination for Best Actor In Soap from the Inside Soap TV Awards.
 Sue Malins of the Daily Mirror said the arrival of Jim's illegitimate son "might turn out to be a half-way decent storyline" just when the soap had been going "terminally soft".
 But she also wrote that Glen appeared to be "yet another tedious juvenile in Ramsay Street."
 Peter Holmes of The Sydney Morning Herald branded Huggett "Neighbours' new sex bomb" upon his introduction.
 Malins later named him "the latest Neighbours heart throb" and "the new Neighbours pin-up".

+While discussing the lack of "good-looking soap men" in Neighbours, a Jackie columnist stated that "Glen makes things a bit more bearable".
 Karen Bergin of Sunday World commented "Neighbours barman Glen Donnolly[sic] may look like butter wouldn't melt in his mouth – but you know what they say about the quiet ones..."
 Bergin also wrote that Huggett's character in E Street was a chance to see the "goody-goody Australian hunk in a much meatier role".
+Following his accident, Josephine Monroe, author of Neighbours: The First 10 Years, quipped "nothing could remove the chip on his shoulder the size of Ayer's Rock."

 To celebrate the 20th anniversary of Neighbours, the BBC asked readers to nominate their twenty favourite obscure characters.
 Glen came in seventh place and the readers said "Jim's son that he fathered during a fling in Vietnam.
 Now not acknowledged as one of his children".
 The BBC also said Glen's most notable moment was "Falling from the roof at Lassiter's and becoming paraplegic."
 In July 2020, Joe Julians of the Radio Times called for the character to make a comeback, citing his rivalry with Paul Robinson as the reason for a potential return.
 Julians wrote "If you're looking for someone with a personal grudge against Paul to inflict some drama into his life, you cannot get much better than Glen."